verana-labs/verifiable-trust-vpr-spec/spec.md

 ##### [MOD-PERM-QRY-1-3] List Permissions execution

 return a list of found entries, or an empty list if nothing found.
+Ordered by last modified asc.

 #### [MOD-PERM-QRY-2] Get Permission